chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 1. Under the `Security` sidebar menu, select `Anonymous Access`.
 Uncheck the box next to the option `Allow anonymous users to access the server`, and click `Save`.

-1. On your endpoints, you can now setup your internal source repository using this newly created `chocouser` credential.
+1. On your endpoints, you can now set up your internal source repository using this newly created `chocouser` credential.
 The below command is an example; please adjust according to your FQDN, repository name, and user credential created:

     ```powershell
     choco source add -n "'ChocolateyInternal'" -s "'https://chocoserver:8443/repository/ChocolateyInternal/'" --user='chocouser' --password='YOUR_PASSWORD' --allow-self-service